HRI-EU/AttentiveSupport/README.md

 localhost/attentive_support
 ```

-### Containerized Runtime (remote, rootless with internal ssh server)
+**remote, rootless with internal ssh server**:\
-In certain scenarios it might not be possible to display the graphical window.
-For example when running docker rootless on a remote machine with X11.
+In certain scenarios it might not be possible to display the graphical window, e.g., when running docker rootless on a remote machine with X11.
 For these scenarios, the docker image can be built with the option `docker build --build-arg WITH_SSH_SERVER=true -t localhost/attentive_support .`.
-Then the image can be started with:
+Include proxy settings as necessary.
+Start the image:
 ```
 docker run \
   -it \
   -p 2022:22 \
   localhost/attentive_support
 ```
-This starts an ssh server on port 2022 that can be accessed with username `root` and password `hri`.
+This starts an ssh server on port 2022 that can be accessed with username `root` and password `hri`: `ssh -X root@localhost -p 2022`.
-Then the example script can be started with:
+Run the example script:
 ```
 export RCSVIEWER_SIMPLEGRAPHICS=True
 export OPENAI_API_KEY=replace_me